Getting older means you lose some of the flexibility you once had.

 Keep these tips in mind for easier mobility and increased range of motion.

-5 Best Stretching Exercises for Better Mobility for Seniors
+5 Best Stretching and Mobility Exercises for Seniors

 1. Seated shoulder stretch